 GCPS TV can be found on the following Gwinnett County cable channels:

 - Comcast - Channel 24 or 26

-Should severe weather move into the area during the day, plans to cancel classes will be announced on metro-Atlanta radio and TV stations and on the school system's web site before school is dismissed.
+Should severe weather move into the area during the day, plans to cancel classes will be announced on metro-Atlanta radio and TV stations and the school system's website before school is dismissed.